-range once meas The t When cell test measures the intensity of the UV-lamp over the full wavelength e (190 - 690 nm), once with the Max-Light Cartridge Cell installed, and with the Max-Light Cartridge Test Cell.
-The resulting intensity ratio is a sure of the amount of light absorbed by the Max-Light Cartridge flow cell. test can be used to check for dirty or contaminated flow cell windows.
-In the test is started, the 1-nm slit is moved into the light path matically (G4212A only).
-On the G4212B, the 4 nm fixed slit is used. test should be performed initially with a new detector/flow cell.
-The es should be kept for later reference/comparison.
-When In case of low e of low intensity or noise and drift problem.
-Parts required # Description 1 Max-Light Cartridge Cell (filled with water) 1 Max-Light Cartridge Test Cell Preparations mp must be on for at least 10 minutes. hen using a Max-Light Cartridge Cell a flow rate of 0.5 mL/min with water is required.
+The cell test measures the intensity of the UV-lamp over the full wavelength range (190 - 690 nm), once with the Max-Light Cartridge Cell installed, and once with the Max-Light Cartridge Test Cell.
+The resulting intensity ratio is a measure of the amount of light absorbed by the Max-Light Cartridge flow cell.
+The test can be used to check for dirty or contaminated flow cell windows.
+When the test is started, the 1-nm slit is moved into the light path automatically (G4212A only).
+On the G4212B, the 4 nm fixed slit is used.

+This test should be performed initially with a new detector/flow cell.
+The values should be kept for later reference/comparison.

+In case of low intensity or noise and drift problem.

+- 1 Max-Light Cartridge Cell (filled with water) - 1 Max-Light Cartridge Test Cell

-1 Run the Cell-Test with the recommended user interface (for further information see Online-Help of user interface).
+- · Lamp must be on for at least 10 minutes. - When using a Max-Light Cartridge Cell a flow rate of 0.5 mL/min with water is required. - 1 Run the Cell-Test with the recommended user interface (for further information see Online-Help of user interface).